 ATM Equipment Review.

-Completely revised and updated in 2012, the Orbit Material for Mathematics provides a flexible and fun hands-on construction resource with which to teach a wide range of curriculum topics from lower primary (Key stage 2 and 3) to secondary school.
+The Orbit Material for Mathematics Class Set provides a flexible and fun hands-on construction resource with which to teach a wide range of curriculum topics from lower Primary (Key stage 2 and 3) to secondary school.

-The material is compatible with the Construct-o-straws™ construction sets, kubic bubbles and Orbit molecular modelling sets.
+The material is compatible with the Construct-o-straws™, Kubic Bubbles and Orbit molecular modelling sets by Cochranes of Oxford.

-The set is particularly suitable for extension work, gifted and talented students and can be used for extra curricular activities such as engineering clubs.
+The set is particularly suitable for extension work and can be used for extra curricular activities such as engineering clubs.

 Orbit Material for Mathematics Class Set